AN EARLY ‘STAMP’ OF STUPIDITY

 My worst moments were when Rob would shake his head and say:

-‘I’m sorry, these will all have to go back – the perforations have been damaged .’
+‘I’m sorry, these will have to go back – the perforations have been damaged .’

 It was a nightmare.
-Lunchtimes became the most stressful part of my day as I battled to fill Rob’s orders.
-The stamp lady said it was selfish of me to come in the lunch hour because she had ‘normal’ customers to serve.
+Lunch times became the most stressful part of my day as I battled to fill Rob’s orders.
+The stamp lady said it was selfish of me to come in at that time because she had ‘normal’ customers to serve.

 Unfortunately we were away when the envelopes came back, and they lay in our letter box throughout a wild storm.
 We found them in a sodden wad at the bottom of the box.
 All the hand stampings had run.
 Some of the envelopes disintegrated when Rob tried to separate them.
 He salvaged one that wasn’t too bad.